Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Contracts don’t create themselves (well, unless you’re using DoxFlowy).
 Normally, people are involved in different stages of the process and tie it all together.

-This role commonly falls to the contract manager.
+This responsibility commonly falls to the contract manager.

 The contract manager is an indispensable role that people take on – sometimes without knowing it.